MrKrishnaAgarwal/Swags-for-Developers/README.md

 - [Gatsby](https://www.gatsbyjs.com/contributing/contributor-swag/) : Get a pull request merged into Gatsby and receive a free shirt, socks, or stickers.
 Everyone who contributes to Gatsby is eligible to receive free swag.

+- [GeeksForGeeks](https://www.geeksforgeeks.org/problem-of-the-day) : Engage in daily coding challenges, accumulate coins, and exchange them for fantastic swag items like t-shirts, hoodies, and bags.
+Dive into the world of coding with the Problem of the Day and reap the rewards!

 ## H

 ---

 - [HackSquad](https://www.hacksquad.dev/) : Register to the HackSquad using your GitHub, Join a team or get assigned to a random team.
 Each day we will calculate every team member approved PR and sum them all together.
 By the end of the event, the top 300 teams will win awesome swag!

+- [Hacktoberfest](https://hacktoberfest.com/) : This annual event in October encourages contributions to open-source projects.
+Many participating projects offer swag for contributions.

 - [Hashnode](https://hashnode.com/) : Participants can share their Experience/Knowledge through writing blogs and this site also conduct weekly blog writing contest in which winner gets cool dev swags.